Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Projection-free COCO

 In this Section, we propose a projection-free online policy for the Constrained OCO (COCO) problem.
 We make the following assumptions common in the COCO literature \citep{neely2017online, guo2022online, sinha2024optimal, garber2024projectionfree}. \begin{assumption}[Convexity and Lipschitzness] The decision set $\mathcal{X}$ is closed and convex with a finite Euclidean diameter $D.$ Furthermore, each of the cost and constraint functions are convex and $G$-Lipschitz, \emph{i.e.},$ |f_t(x)-f_t(y)|\leq G ||x-y||, |g_t(x)-g_t(y)| \leq G||x-y||,~\forall t, x,y \in \mathcal{X}.$ \end{assumption}

-\begin{assumption}[Feasible Benchmark] Regret is measured relative to a fixed benchmark action $x^\star$ that satisfies all constraints \emph{i.e.,} $g_t(x^\star) \leq 0, ~\forall t \in [T].$ \end{assumption} The following computational assumption is specific to the projection-free literature, which puts an additional restriction on how the decision set $\mathcal{X}$ can be accessed by the algorithm \citep{garber2024projectionfree}. \begin{assumption}[LP Oracle for the decision set $\mathcal{X}$] The decision set $\mathcal{X}$ is accessible only through a Linear optimization oracle $\mathcal{O}$ which takes a vector $v$ as input and returns a feasible action $\arg \min_{x \in \mathcal{X}} \langle v, x \rangle.$\footnote{It is implicitly assumed that the vectors $v$ and $x$ are of the same length.} \end{assumption} As discussed above, for many structured decision sets $\mathcal{X}$ of practical importance (\emph{e.g.,} flow-polytope), the oracle $\mathcal{O}$ can be implemented efficiently.
+\begin{assumption}[Feasible Benchmark] Regret is measured relative to a fixed benchmark action $x^\star$ that satisfies all constraints \emph{i.e.,} $g_t(x^\star) \leq 0, ~\forall t \in [T].$ \end{assumption} The following computational assumption is specific to the projection-free literature, which puts an additional restriction on how the decision set $\mathcal{X}$ can be accessed by the algorithm \citep{garber2024projectionfree}. \begin{assumption}[LP Oracle for the decision set $\mathcal{X}$] The decision set $\mathcal{X}$ is accessible only through a linear optimization oracle $\mathcal{O},$ which takes a vector $v$ as input and returns $\arg \min_{x \in \mathcal{X}} \langle v, x \rangle.$ \end{assumption} As discussed before, for many structured decision sets $\mathcal{X}$ of practical importance (\emph{e.g.,} flow-polytope), the oracle $\mathcal{O}$ can be implemented efficiently.